ishatag/Leads-Project--Courses/README.md

  5. Lead Scoring Output

-    Saved final leads with predicted scores and category to CSV
+    >Saved the final leads with predicted scores and category to CSV

-    Ready to plug into CRM or dashboard tools
+    >Ready to plug into dashboard tools to communication the insights to the stakeholders

 **📊 Power BI Dashboard Summary: Leads Dashboard.pbix** The dashboard provides real-time insights for non-technical stakeholders:

 Key Visuals:-

    Total Leads: 9,244

    Conversion Rate: ~34.8%

 **Lead Categories:**

    a)Hot Leads: 2,180

    b)Warm Leads: 3,094

    c)Cold Leads: 3,970

 The dashboard sections and key findings: